milankl/Jenks.jl/README.md

 ![example](figs/example.png?raw=true "Example Jenks Classification")

-From [Wikipedia](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization): Jenks natural breaks classification method, is a data clustering method designed to determine the best arrangement of values into different classes.
+From [Wikipedia](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization): Jenks natural breaks classification method is a data clustering method designed to determine the best arrangement of values into different classes.
 This is done by seeking to minimize each class’s average deviation from the class mean, while maximizing each class’s deviation from the means of the other groups.
 In other words, the method seeks to reduce the variance within classes and maximize the variance between classes.

 # Algorithm